smitsp11/sonna-mlh/README.md

 A voice-first personal assistant backend that processes speech input, generates contextual AI responses using conversation history and user preferences, and returns synthesized speech output.

+> **MLH-Optimized Version** - This is a streamlined MVP version.
+For the full expanded implementation, see [original Sonna repository](https://github.com/smitsp11/sonna).

 ## Tech Stack

 | Component | Technology |